 Bonus: Visit the malls.

-The best and cheapest way to travel is to use the BTS station.
+The best and cheapest way to travel in Bangkok is to use the BTS station.
 It’s what the locals do and you can experience the real feel of the city.
 Take the BTS to Siam station.
 This is where Siam Paragon Mall is located.
 MBK, Platinum Mall, and Central World are also located nearby if you are in the mood for window shopping.

 What’s your favorite thing to do in Bangkok?
 Do let me know!